(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

-This means, with $\scal{S}{1_{Y^*}}$, that $S$ is group-like.
-The converse can be obtained in the same way. \end{proof} In fact, Lemma \ref{lemme2} establishes a nice log-exp correspondence for the Lie group of group-like series. \begin{lemma} \begin{enumerate} \item The group-like series form a group (for the concatenation). \item The space $\mathrm{Prim}(\ncs{\K}{Y})$ is a Lie algebra (for the bracket derived from concatenation). \end{enumerate} \end{lemma} \begin{proof} As in the classical case. \end{proof} We extend the transposition process in the same way as in lemma \ref{Friedrichs} and note, for $n\geq 1$
+This means, together with $\scal{S}{1_{Y^*}}$, that $S$ is group-like.
+The converse can be obtained in the same way. \end{proof} \begin{remark} i) In fact, Lemma~\ref{lemme2} establishes a nice log-exp correspondence for the Lie group of group-like series.

+ii) Through the canonical pairing $\scal{-}{-}:\ncs{\K}{Y}\otimes \ncp{\K}{Y}\to \K$, we have $\ncs{\K}{Y}\simeq (\ncp{\K}{Y})^*$.
+Group-like (respectively primitive) series are in bijection with characters (respectively infinitesimal characters) of the algebra $(\ncp{\K}{Y},\ministuffle_{\varphi},1_{Y^*})$. \end{remark} \begin{lemma} \begin{enumerate} \item Group-like series form a group (for concatenation). \item The space $\mathrm{Prim}(\ncs{\K}{Y})$ is a Lie algebra (for the bracket derived from concatenation). \end{enumerate} \end{lemma} \begin{proof} As in the classical case. \end{proof} We extend the transposition process in the same way as in Lemma~\ref{Friedrichs} and note, for $n\geq 1$, that

-the dual of $\ministuffle_{\varphi}^{(n-1)}$ applied to series, i.e. defined by
+the dual of $\ministuffle_{\varphi}^{(n-1)}$ applied to series, i.e., defined by

-We will use several times the following lemma which gives the combinatorics of products of primitive series (and the polynomials). \begin{lemma}[Higher order co-multiplications of products] Let us consider the language $\mathcal{M}$ over the alphabet $\calA=\{a_1,a_2\ldots,a_m\}$
+We will use the following lemma several times, which gives the combinatorics of products of primitive series (and the polynomials). \begin{lemma}[\sc Higher order co-multiplications of products] Let us consider the language $\mathcal{M}$ over the alphabet $\calA=\{a_1,a_2,\ldots,,a_m\}$,

 and the morphism

 where $S_1,\ldots,S_m$ are primitive series in $\ncs{\K}{Y}$.
 Then